How to Apply

 San Jose, CA 95192

-Applications for both the CSU (Cal State Apply) and MSW program are usually due February 1.
-Required documents, such as transcripts and recommendation forms, are usually due mid-February.
+Applications for both the CSU (Cal State Apply) and MSW program are due December 1.
+Required documents, such as transcripts and recommendation forms, are usually due mid-December.

-Applicants for admission to the MSW Program must demonstrate academic preparation and professional commitment to social work.
+Applicants for admission to the MSW Program (non-Advanced Standing) must demonstrate academic preparation and professional commitment to social work.
 Applicants must have:

 - Undergraduate Degree.
 Applicants must have an undergraduate degree from an accredited university in any field.